 Professor Mandel was recently awarded a prestigious three-year grant from the National Science Foundation to conduct a series of experiments on the psychology of intellectual property in the United States and in China.
 He has previously served on the Executive Committee of the Intellectual Property Section of the American Association of Law Schools, an American Bar Association task force to brief the Environmental Protection Agency on arising nanotechnology legal issues, and is the recipient of a Fulbright Senior Specialist grant to teach U.S. intellectual property law to foreign law students.
-Professor Mandel is a frequent speaker on intellectual property and technology law issues, having given over one hundred presentations in more than a dozen countries internationally, including for the United Nations, Second Circuit, Environmental Protection Agency, American Bar Association, American Psychology Association, National Academy of Science, and European Commission, as well as at Stanford, NYU, Penn, and Berkeley law schools.
+Professor Mandel is a frequent speaker on intellectual property and technology law issues, having given over one hundred presentations in more than fifteen countries, including for the United Nations, National Academy of Sciences, American Bar Association, American Psychology Association, Environmental Protection Agency, Second Circuit and Federal Circuit, Patent and Trademark Office, and the European Commission.

 Research & Teaching Areas